Ditch your hot stinky full face for one of our top three picks for the best ventilated full-face mountain bike helmets for the warm weather!

 - Low profile design feels flimsy

 Other essential information: The Stage has a MIPS liner, is downhill certified and has a combination of EPS and EPP foam.
-All this means is that it is very safe!
-The MIPS system reduces the rotational energy transferred to the head from angular crashes, which is essential for a downhill helmet.
-And the dual-density foam layers reduce the amount of energy transferred to the head in high energy and low energy linear impacts.
+The MIPS system reduces the rotational energy transferred to the head from angular crashes.
+This is a crucial feature of a downhill helmet where crashes can be high speed and awkward angles.
+The dual-density foam layers reduce the energy transferred to the head in high-energy and low-energy impacts.

 2. Fox Racing Proframe

 Perfect for the rider who just wants a good, solid, traditional style downhill helmet, which is comfortable, well ventilated, and sure to keep your head protected following an impact.

 - Additional padding for a great fit